connorkasarda/bot-gym/README.md

-# Robot Gym: Robot Simulator
+# Robot Gym: Simulator
 ***End Goal:*** Emulates robots as a virtual entity within a virtual environment.
 A physics engine will be created to aid the simulator, providing physical laws for the robots to follow.
 Robots could be defined by a human or AI.
 Additionally, the robots could be piloted by a human or AI.
 Scenes could be created, testing the robots abilities to complete those tasks.

 ## Milestones
-- [ ] Play with OpenGL for graphics
+- [ ] Play with OpenGL and similar packages for graphics
 - [ ] Construct physics engine for environment conditions and virtual robot interactions
-- [ ] Try out AI and ML coding, as well as neural networks, for virtual robot behaviors
+- [ ] Try out AI and ML coding, as well as neural networks, for virtual robot behaviors and designs

 ## Learning
 - [ ] Read *High-Performance Python* book and see if this proves that Python can be used over C++